 Spring 2023: Applications are currently being accepted.
 For consideration, complete the online application.

 Questions?
 Email the First-Year Engineering Operations Center: email@example.com

 Graduate Teaching Assistant

-Graduate Teaching Assistants help ENE faculty with instruction and instructional material development for First-Year Engineering courses.
-Duties range from lecturing, course material development, maintaining course management software, holding office hours, grading, mentoring Undergraduate TAs, and other duties as assigned.
+Graduate Teaching Assistants assist an instructor and the First-Year Instructional Support Team with the successful execution of our First-Year Engineering courses (ENGR 13000/13100/13200/13300).
+Duties range from maintaining course management software, overseeing evening help sessions, grading, mentoring Undergraduate TAs, and other duties as assigned.